 Get ready to raid the minibar and steal some bathrobes.
-These are the best hotels in Melbourne.
+Introducing the best hotels in Melbourne for 2022:

 Luxe Melbourne Hotels

 Start with the obvious, right?
 Now some people think Crown is reserved for Japanese high-rolling businessmen, or maybe Roger Federer.
-But anyone can stay here—in fact, the room rates aren’t as exorbitant as you might expect (don’t get us wrong, it’s still a splurge, but you won’t have to remortgage the house for that Deluxe King.
-As with all Crown hotels, you get free WIFI, luxe fittings, epic views over Southbank and the CBD, plus some of the city’s swankiest restaurants right under your feet.
+But anyone can stay here—in fact, the room rates aren’t as exorbitant as you might expect (don’t get us wrong, it’s still a splurge, but you won’t have to remortgage the house for that Deluxe King and that's what makes it one of the best hotels in Melbourne.
+As with all Crown stays, you get free WIFI, luxe fittings, epic views over Southbank and the CBD, plus some of the city’s swankiest restaurants right under your feet.
 We recommend any of Spice Temple, Rockpool or Long Chim.

 Sofitel Melbourne On Collins